Traumatism/Stick/README.md

 Your module code will go in the `execute` function which takes a string as an argument.
 This string contains the target provided by the user.

+Notes:
-Note: this function is not a method of the `ModuleInfos` class.
+    - This function is not a method of the `ModuleInfos` class.
+    - Yes, Pythons scripts can communicate with system Python modules (httpx, rich, asyncio...)
+    - No, Python scripts do not support relative imports (`from .thirdparty import *` etc.)

 ```python
 def execute(target: str):